Vehicle Buying 2.0: Current and future of automotive retail trends revealed

 Oleg has been with Star and in the software consultancy business for more than 12 years and holds a degree in applied cryptology.
 Having worked with OEMs, Tier 1s and automotive startups for the past five years, Oleg is currently leading Star's solution architecture team.
 He helps clients to shape their vision and deliver the software that fits their business needs.

-Automotive retail trends Rapkbapm
+Automotive retail trends R5cq5pb5m

 Artem Yakovenko